 On this Giving Tuesday 2020 and as you plan year end giving, consider giving a 50th Anniversary gift of $50 for 50 (or $5 or $500) - it all makes a difference to us and to the people we serve!

 On Day of Giving 2020 – Dec.
 1 – or any day, you can be part of this cycle of generosity.
 You can designate your gift for the purchase or conservation of artwork.
 Or simply give to enable us to keep admission free, for all to enjoy the gift of art.

 All of the artwork in our collection, 100% of it, is a gift.
-To the artists who created the more than 7,000 art objects, their inspiration and creation was often felt to be a gift from God and in turn, the artist's gift to the world.
+To the artists who created the more than 7,000 art objects, their inspiration and creation were often felt to be a gift from God and in turn, the artist's gift to the world.
 To the people of South Dakota, each and every work was given as a direct donation of artwork by the artist or collector or purchased from funds given by thousands of generous donors, from school children in the 1950s and 60s to longtime supporters who make financial contributions each year.

 The Museum's Permanent Collection.

 Acquired entirely through donations (shown here, a sampling of the more than 7,000 art objects in the South Dakota Art Museum Permanent Collection).

 - Ada Caldwell, Estes Park, oil on canvas, c.
 1923.
 1992.05.01.
 South Dakota Art Museum Collection.